-Remember to keep in mind as we mentioned before that Costa Rica’s Caribbean coast is rather unique and has its own microclimate.
-With trade winds keeping the weather hot and humid most of the year, there is no real dry season out here and it can rain even in dry season.
+Keep in mind that Costa Rica’s Caribbean coast is rather unique and has its own microclimate.
+With trade winds keeping the weather hot and humid most of the year, there is no real dry season.
+It can rain even in dry season.

 San José and Central Valley weather: Temperate climate.
 Dry season from December to April.

 Manuel Antonio and Central Pacific weather: Manuel Antonio, Jacó and Puntarenas weather is very similar: hot and humid with some rains from June to November.

 Arenal and Norhtern Lowlands weather: Humidity is expected in this area, but drier weather is from May until November.

 Monteverde weather: Forests and high elevation mean a lot of rain and humidity.